AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 In this blog post we're only interested in the last component: the [Model Registry](https://www.mlflow.org/docs/latest/model-registry.html).

-It is, as described on its [page](https://www.mlflow.org/docs/latest/model-registry.html), a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.
+It is, as described on its [page](https://www.mlflow.org/docs/latest/model-registry.html), a centralized model store, set of APIs, and UI, to collaboratively manage the full life-cycle of an MLflow Model.
-It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (for example from staging to production), and annotations.
+It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (such as from staging to production), and annotations.

 A registered model can be in any one of the following stages:
 - **None**